tejasrtrivedi/MavenBuild/README.md

 HelloWorld Servlet example with corresponding Dockerfile

-Use Maven Build first to create war file in Target folder. this is demo purpose.

-mvn clean package
+Use Maven Build first to create war file in Target folder. this is demo purpose. new hcecking mvn clean package

 Artifact will be created in target folder.